Tall Jawa

 Tall Jawa is an archaeological and historical site in central Jordan.

 Excavations and research have revealed the remains of an Iron Age village of the ancient Kingdom of Ammon.
-A two-storey house of the early Islamic period was also found, providing insight of the seventh to eighth century transition from Christianity to Islam in Central Transjordan.
-Today Tall Jawa stands as a tell — a mound of ruins — overlooking the Madaba Plain.
-Amongst local people, it is known as 'the Rock' but the ancient name of the settlement is not known.
+A two-storey house of the early Islamic period was also found, providing insight of the 7th to 8th century transition from Christianity to Islam in Central Transjordan.

+Today, Tall Jawa stands as a tell — a mound of ruins — overlooking the Madaba Plain.
+Amongst local people, it is known as "The Rock", but its ancient name is unknown.

 Location

 Tall Jawa stands at an elevation of 928 m above sea level, close to the Iron Age capital city of Rabbath-Ammon.
 It is located west-northwest of the modern city of Jawa, 10.9 km south of modern Amman.